kristianmandrup/crossroads.js/README.md

 The idea is to not force you in to having to use all the "bells & whistles", but instead allow you to compose your Router and Route APIs from composable blocks.

+### Build

+This project uses [webpack](https://github.com/webpack/webpack) as the package tool, in order to support:

+- CommonJS
+- RequireJS

+[Gulp](http://gulpjs.com/) used to build the distribution file in `dist/crossroads.js`

 ### Prototype design

 Base functionality for Router and Route is defined in `BaseRoute`